-- The class teacher(s) will meet you at parents' evenings, you can also contact them via Dojo to meet with them more frequently. - An appointment can be made with the SENDCo to discuss support in more detail if required. - You can request to see the documentation held about your child (Send Support Plan, educational psychologist report, specialist teacher note of visit) at any time.
+- The class teacher(s) will meet you at parents' evenings and the SEND parents evenings and you can also contact them via Dojo or Tapestry (if the child is in EYFS). - An appointment can be made with the SENDCo to discuss support in more detail. - You can request to see the documentation held about your child (SEND Learning Plan, educational psychologist report, specialist teacher note of visit) at any time.